-The NRC is revising the professional hourly rates for NRC staff time established in § 170.20.
-These rates are based on the number of FY 2003 direct program FTEs and the FY 2003 NRC budget, excluding direct program support costs and NRC's appropriations from the NWF.
+The NRC is proposing to establish in § 170.20 the two professional hourly rates for NRC staff time.
+These proposed rates would be based on the number of FY 2003 direct program full time equivalents (FTEs) and the FY 2003 NRC budget, excluding direct program support costs and NRC's appropriations from the NWF.
 These rates are used to determine the part 170 fees.
-The rate for the reactor program is \$156 per hour (\$276,661 per direct FTE).
-This rate is applicable to all activities for which fees are assessed under § 170.21 of the fee regulations.
-The rate for the materials program (nuclear materials and nuclear waste programs) is \$158 per hour (\$280,876 per direct FTE).
-This rate is applicable to all activities for which fees are assessed under § 170.31 of the fee regulations.
+The proposed rate for the reactor program is \$156 per hour (\$276,661 per direct FTE).
+This rate would be applicable to all activities for which fees are assessed under § 170.21 of the fee regulations.
+The proposed rate for the materials program (nuclear materials and nuclear waste programs) is \$158 per hour (\$280,876 per direct FTE).
+This rate would be applicable to all activities for which fees are assessed under § 170.31 of the fee regulations.
 In the FY 2002 final fee rule, the reactor and materials program rates were \$156 and \$152, respectively.

-A major reason for the 4 percent increase to the materials program rate is the salary and benefits increase that results primarily from the Governmentwide pay raise.
+A major reason for the 4 percent increase to the materials program rate is the salary and benefits increase that results primarily from the Government-wide pay raise.
 While salary and benefits also increase for the reactor program, the increase is offset by a reduction in the average overhead cost per direct FTE.